 Multidisciplinary Trauma conference: Monthly conference with the Department of Surgery that emphasizes the institutional teamwork necessary to care for a trauma patient from the pre-hospital setting to the Emergency Department to Surgery to Intensive Care to Rehab to discharge.
 Includes didactics from local, regional, and national content experts in trauma care.

-Additional experiences: We also try to “break up the routine” on occasion.
+Additional Conference experiences: We also try to “break up the routine” on occasion.
 Recent examples of more innovative opportunities include: a Wilderness event with sessions on mass casualty management and field procedures and a procedural “boot camp” for our PGY1 class focusing on frequently performed procedures such as lumbar punctures, ultrasound-guided IV access, and slit-lamp usage.
-We also have regular pre-conference PGY-1 “rookie camps” which focus on core clinical skills.

-Asynchronous learning and Innnovation: Asynchronous learning is an important part of providing flexibility for our residents.
+Asynchronous learning: Asynchronous learning is an important part of providing flexibility for our residents.
 We are excited to provide many opportunities for learning to count towards your conference attendance!
 Each month we provide an opportunity for asynchronous learning before our EM Foundations sessions- we send out the suggested reading and related ROSH test and attestation forms to make it easy to participate and get an extra hour of conference credit.
-We also utilize Academic Life in Emergency Medicine (ALiEM U) site; an on-line open-access, peer-reviewed site with many learning modules for which you can receive asynchronous credit.
-Residents also have opportunity for asynchronous credit through Journal Club assignments, on-line teaching modules
+We also utilize the Academic Life in Emergency Medicine (ALiEM U) site; an on-line open-access, peer-reviewed site with many learning modules for which you can receive asynchronous credit.
+Residents also have opportunity for asynchronous credit through Journal Club assignments, on-line teaching modules, and off-site conferences.